aksommerville/fullmoon4/README.md

 - - [ ] Language
 - - [ ] Zap saved game.
 And show details.
 - [ ] I broke auto-bloom somewhere; plants are now sprouting after entering the map.
 Which is actually not bad.
 Maybe keep it this way and drop the old logic instead of fixing?
-- [ ] web: Language selection, figure out how that works
-- [ ] Soft render: Alpha problem with arrows in wand feedback.
 - [ ] UI sound effects, eg change menu selection.
-- [ ] Sound effect for coin toss
 - [ ] web: Sound effects too quiet relative to music.
-- [ ] The church's altar area looks like a stage; can we make something happen when you play the violin up there?
-- [ ] More involved tutorial for violin?
 - [ ] Violin: Fuzz playback?
 Look for matches that allow off-by-one somehow.
-- [ ] _Enchanting Adventures: The Witch's Quest_ minigame.
-- [ ] Tree-shake resources when packing.
 - [ ] macos (on iMac only), crash on quit.
 Can we cause it to close the window instead?
 The implicit quit on window close doesn't crash.
 - [ ] macos (on iMac only), glViewport needs to scale by NSScreen.backingScale.
 - [ ] MacOS: Build two independent app bundles.
 Demo and Full.
 - [ ] Metal
 - [ ] inmgr: Real input mapping.
 - [ ] InputManager.js: Must handle unconfigured devices connected before launching config modal.
+- [ ] Touch input.
+- [ ] Input configuration.
+- - [ ] UI for mapping.
+- [ ] Windows
+- [ ] minsyn drums too loud

+### TODO: Not critical.

+- [ ] web: Language selection, figure out how that works
+- [ ] Soft render: Alpha problem with arrows in wand feedback.
+- [ ] Sound effect for coin toss
+- [ ] _Enchanting Adventures: The Witch's Quest_ minigame.
+- [ ] Tree-shake resources when packing.
 - [ ] stdsyn.
 Or drop it, maybe minsyn is adequate?
 - [ ] Summoning the crow potentially examines every command in every map, every time.
 Can we pre-index all that by itemid?
 - [ ] Ensure maximum update interval is short enough to avoid physics errors, eg walking thru walls.
 Currently 1..50 ms per Clock.js
-- [ ] Touch input.
-- [ ] Input configuration.
-- - [ ] UI for mapping.
 - [ ] Extra mappable input actions, eg hard pause and fullscreen toggle.
 I specifically don't want these for the demo, so punt.
 - [ ] Consider WebGL for rendering.
 CanvasRenderingContext2D is not performing to my hopes.
 - - 2023-05-07: A quick test (no actual rendering, just clear the framebuffer), and WebGL is no better.